Nova Scotia College of Medical Laboratory Technologists

 • Renew the provisional license yearly as required.

-Upon successful completion of the MLA entry-to-practice exam, the MLA in training shall provide the NSCMLT with documentation of the successful completion of the exam and proof of practicing personal liability insurance (PLI) in the amount of at least $2,000,000.
+• Upon successful completion of the MLA entry-to-practice exam, you shall provide the NSCMLT with documentation of the successful completion of your MLA program/PLA and the MLA entry to practice exam, and proof of practicing professional liability insurance (PLI) in the amount of at least $2,000,000.

 Upon receipt of all required documentation, the provisional license will be automatically updated to a full, active license without any additional cost.